-The perturbations of \cref{in:conj:type1} are smooth across $\C$ because the data for the background $\Phi_0$ and the perturbation is posed on a Cauchy hypersurface, and regularity is propagated inside the domain of existence.\footnote{We contrast such smooth self-similar solutions with the celebrated result of Christodoulou \cite{christodoulou_examples_1994}, where finite regularity Type I singularities have been constructed for the Einstein scalar field system.} This is not always be the case for Type II singularity formation.
-The reason is that for faster than self-similar concentrations, the two main methods to construct the solution yield qualitatively different features: The \emph{forward} approach---as pioneered by \cite{rodnianski_formation_2010,raphael_stable_2012}---yields solutions that are smooth across $\C$, while the \emph{backwards} approach---first appearing in \cite{krieger_renormalization_2008}---yields limited $C^\nu$-regularity across $\C$ for some finite $\nu\in\R$.
-In the latter work, the authors do not explicitly keep track of the precise regularity, but an inspection of the proof yields that the solution is \textit{conormal} across $\C$, i.e. it is infinitely regular with respect to the vector fields $\{v\partial_v,t\partial_u,x_i\partial_{x_j}-x_j\partial_{x_i}\}$.\footnote{An example of a conormal function along $\Cbar$ that is only of regularity $C^{\nu}$ with $\nu\notin\N$ is $c_0+c_1v+\ldots+c_{\floor{\nu}}v^{\floor{\nu}}+v^\nu$ for $c_i\in\R$.} In the below, we quote various results on Type II singularity formation, but we write them as conjectures because the cited results do not always include explicit decay rates nor mention conormality.
-In particular, they do not include high $r\partial_x, r\partial_t$-regularity along $\C$:
+The perturbations of \cref{in:conj:type1} are smooth across $\C$ because the data for the background $\Phi_0$ and the perturbation is posed on a Cauchy hypersurface, and regularity is propagated inside the domain of existence.\footnote{We contrast such smooth self-similar solutions with the celebrated result of Christodoulou \cite{christodoulou_examples_1994}, where finite regularity Type I singularities have been constructed for the Einstein scalar field system.} This is not always the case for Type II singularity formation.
+The reason is that for faster than self-similar concentrations, the two main methods to construct the solution yield qualitatively different features: The \emph{forward} approach---as pioneered by \cite{rodnianski_formation_2010,raphael_stable_2012}---yields solutions that are smooth across $\C$, while the \emph{backwards} approach---going back to \cite{krieger_renormalization_2008}---yields limited $C^\nu$-regularity across $\C$ for some finite $\nu\in\R$.
+In the latter work, the authors do not explicitly keep track of the precise regularity, but an inspection of the proof yields that the solution is {\textit{conormal}} \textit{across} $\C$, i.e.~it is infinitely regular with respect to the vector fields $\{v\partial_v,x_i\partial_{x_j}-x_j\partial_{x_i}\}$, and moreover w.r.t.~$t\partial_u$.\footnote{An example of a conormal function along $\Cbar$ that is only of regularity $C^{\nu}$ with $\nu\notin\N$ is $c_0+c_1v+\ldots+c_{\floor{\nu}}v^{\floor{\nu}}+v^\nu$ for $c_i\in\R$.}

+Below, we quote various results on Type II singularity formation.
+As before,, we write them as conjectures because the cited results do not always include explicit decay rates nor mention conormality.
+In particular, only some of the works cited below include high $r\partial_x, r\partial_t$-regularity along $\C$: